by Texas Homesteader

 Thanks for your comment Michelle.
 I came from the Dallas area as well and as I mentioned I loved it as a young adult – so much to go, see and do.
 But I absolutely love my small-town life now!

 I really enjoyed the pictures of your little town.
-Actually I also live in a small town near you and I saw in your photos a picture of my favorite Mexican food restaurant, El Arbol.
-It’s really good food and the owner is very charming.
+Actually I also live in a small town too.
+I love going to the local restaurant and visiting with the owner.
 I have no doubt that he knows most of his customers by name and, when time permits, he comes out to greet them.
 I also enjoy visiting the other stores while I’m in town.
 It’s a friendly little town.

 I also live in a small town and LOVE it.
 I do work in the city, but my commute is worth it just so I can go home every night to the home I love.